steve-yuan-8276/deep-learning-challenge/Analysis_report.md

 ## Overview

-The purpose of this analysis is to create a deep learning model to predict the success of charitable donations based on the features provided in the dataset from Alphabet Soup.
-The goal was to achieve an accuracy higher than 75% to effectively determine which organizations were more likely to receive funding.
-The analysis involved preprocessing the dataset, building multiple neural network models, and attempting different optimization strategies to improve model performance.
+The purpose of this analysis is to develop a deep learning model that predicts the success of charitable donations based on the features provided in the dataset from Alphabet Soup.
+The goal is to achieve an accuracy of 75% or higher, allowing the model to effectively determine which organizations are more likely to receive funding.
+This analysis includes data preprocessing, the construction and evaluation of multiple neural network models, and attempts to optimize model performance through various strategies.

-## Results
+## Q&A

-### Data Preprocessing
+This project created two Jupyter Notebooks, including a basic script and an optimized script, aimed at answering the following questions:

+### Question 1: What variable(s) are the target(s) for your model?

-- **Target Variable**: The target variable for the model is `IS_SUCCESSFUL`, which indicates whether a given charitable donation was successful.
+**Answer**: The target variable for the model is `IS_SUCCESSFUL`, which indicates whether a charitable donation was successful.
+It is a binary classification task where `1` represents a successful donation and `0` represents an unsuccessful one.

+* * *

+### Question 2: What variable(s) are the features for your model?

-- **Features**: The features for the model include all other columns after removing the non-beneficial identifiers.
-These features represent different aspects of the charitable applications, including application types, classifications, and financial information.
+**Answer**: The feature variables for the model include all the other columns in the dataset after removing the identifier columns.
+These features are:
-- **Removed Variables**: The non-beneficial ID columns `EIN` and `NAME` were removed from the dataset, as they do not contribute any meaningful information for predicting the success of donations.
-Additionally, `ASK_AMT` was also dropped as it was determined to not improve model performance.

-### Compiling, Training, and Evaluating the Model

-- **Neural Network Model Design**:
+- `APPLICATION_TYPE`
+- `AFFILIATION`
+- `CLASSIFICATION`
+- `USE_CASE`
+- `ORGANIZATION`
+- `INCOME_AMT`
+- `ASK_AMT`
+- `STATUS`
+- `SPECIAL_CONSIDERATIONS`

+These features represent various categorical and numerical data points that are used to predict the success of a donation.

+* * *

+### Question 3: What variable(s) should be removed from the input data because they are neither targets nor features?

+**Answer**: The variables that were removed from the input data are:

+- `EIN`: An identifier for the organization, which is non-beneficial for prediction purposes.
+- `NAME`: Another identifier, which does not contribute to the prediction task.
+- `ASK_AMT`: This was removed during some trials, as it did not provide value in improving the model's performance and may have added noise to the data.
+* * *

+### Question 4: How many neurons, layers, and activation functions did you select for your neural network model, and why?

+**Answer**:

-    - **Trial 1**: The first model had 2 hidden layers with 128 and 64 neurons, respectively, using ReLU activation functions.
-This simple architecture was designed to capture basic relationships between features and targets.
+- **Trial 1**: The model had 2 hidden layers with 128 neurons in the first layer and 64 neurons in the second layer, using ReLU activation functions.
+This setup was chosen for its simplicity and ability to capture basic relationships.

-    - **Trial 2**: The second model added more complexity with 4 hidden layers, having 128, 64, 32, and 16 neurons, respectively, all using ReLU activation functions.
-This deeper network aimed to capture more intricate relationships in the data.
+- **Trial 2**: The model was expanded to 4 hidden layers with 128, 64, 32, and 16 neurons, respectively, all using ReLU activation functions.
+The increased complexity aimed to capture more intricate relationships.

-    - **Trial 3**: The third model used 3 hidden layers with 128, 64, and 32 neurons, respectively, and switched the activation function from ReLU to Tanh.
-The Tanh activation function was used to test whether it could improve model performance by introducing a different non-linearity.
+- **Trial 3**: The model had 3 hidden layers with 128, 64, and 32 neurons, and the activation function was switched to Tanh.
+This was to test whether a different activation function would improve learning and performance.
-- **Model Performance**:

-    - **Trial 1**: Loss: 0.5606, Accuracy: 72.57%

-    - **Trial 2**: Loss: 0.5676, Accuracy: 72.51%

-    - **Trial 3**: Loss: 0.5617, Accuracy: 72.45%
+* * *

-    - None of the trials were able to achieve the target model performance of 75% accuracy.
+### Question 5: Were you able to achieve the target model performance?

-- **Steps to Increase Performance**:
+**Answer**: No, the target performance of 75% accuracy was not achieved in any of the trials.
+The highest accuracy achieved was **72.57%** in Trial 1, with additional complexity in Trials 2 and 3 not significantly improving performance.
+* * *

+### Question 6: What steps did you take in your attempts to increase model performance?

+**Answer**:

-    - **Adjust Input Data**: In Trial 1, additional columns such as `ASK_AMT` were removed to reduce noise in the data.
-Rare occurrences in categorical variables were replaced with 'Other' to simplify the feature space.
+- **Adjusting Input Data**: In Trial 1, columns such as `ASK_AMT` were removed to reduce noise in the data.
+Rare categories in some features were grouped into a new category, `Other`, to reduce the model's need to learn from sparse categories.

-    - **Add More Layers**: In Trial 2, additional hidden layers were added to the model to increase its capacity and ability to learn complex relationships.
+- **Adding More Layers**: In Trial 2, the model's depth was increased by adding more hidden layers to capture more complex relationships between the features and the target.

-    - **Change Activation Functions**: In Trial 3, the activation function was changed from ReLU to Tanh in an attempt to capture different types of non-linearity.
+- **Changing Activation Functions**: In Trial 3, the activation function was changed from ReLU to Tanh, which introduces different non-linearities that might help the model learn better representations of the data.

 ### Summary